Rice production in the Philippines: Rice Tariffication Law

 The Rice Tariffication Law (RTL) in the Philippines, Republic Act No. 11203, implemented in 2019, transitioned rice importation from quantitative restrictions to tariffs of 35-40%.
 It established the Rice Competitiveness Enhancement Fund (RCEF), funded by these tariffs.
 By 2021, rice production (palay) in the Philippines reached 20.0 million metric tons (MMT), a 3.5% increase from 2020, despite rice imports rising to 2.9 MMT.
 The RTL has significantly influenced the management of inflation in the rice sector since its implementation and serves as an approach for potential reforms in the agricultural sector of the Philippines.

 Before tariffication, annual rice imports stood at 2 million tons or below.
 Rice imports rose to 3.17 million tons in 2019 after the passage of the Rice Tariffication Law, making the Philippines the world's top rice importer ahead of China.
 The increase in imports caused palay prices to decline sharply, and was followed by a drop in the income of farmers per hectare per season.

 Objections to the Rice Tariffication Law were raised by farmer groups, which called for amendments to the law and the reinstatement of quantitative restrictions.
 According to the Federation of Free Farmers, farmers lost PHP40 billion in the first year of the law's implementation.

 On May 20, 2024, the House of Representatives of the Philippines approved on third reading House Bill 10381, the "Rice Tariffication Law" amendments.
-Representative Wilbert T. Lee stated that the "NFA's role would be an "equalizer" by purchasing palay from local farmers at a higher price and selling it at a lower price to consumers."
+AGRI party-list Representative Wilbert T. Lee stated that the "NFA's role would be an "equalizer" by purchasing palay from local farmers at a higher price and selling it at a lower price to consumers."

+Rice tariffs were reduced by President Bongbong Marcos in 2024, from 35%-50% down to 15%.
+The country, which is one of the world's highest rice importers, was set to import 5.2 MMT of rice in 2025, the highest in its history, up from 4.7 MMT in 2024.

+Peasant group Kilusang Magbubukid ng Pilipinas called for the repeal of the Rice Tariffication Law, describing the negative impacts on farmers of low farm gate prices of rice and the high cost of production.

+Makabayan lawmakers stated that the Rice Tariffication Law has been detrimental to the rice farming industry and the entire agricultural sector.
+ACT Teachers party-list Representative Antonio Tinio and Gabriela party-list Representative Sarah Elago proposed to repeal the Rice Tariffication Law, give Department of Agriculture authority to restrict rice imports, and return to the NFA the authority to support rice farmers during regular times.